feynon/carlosbecker.com/content/post/2019-01-11-goreleaser-docker.md

   dockerfile: Dockerfile
 ```

-It didn't allow multiple tags, registries or anything like that… at least
+It didn't allow multiple tags, registries or anything like that... at least
 not without building the image several times.

 Of course, some users needed those things, and the it went through a few